OERM/

 Introduction

-Created in 2017, the USET Community Resilience Program assists Tribal Nations with community resilience adaptation planning.
+Created in 2017, the USET Community Resilience Program assists Tribal Nations with community resilience planning.
 Through the OERM staff, this program also connects Tribal Nations with resources at regional Climate Adaptation Science Centers and other partners to support Tribal adaptation planning and resiliency.

 The protection of Tribal lands, waters, and communities is essential to each sovereign Tribal Nation’s physical, spiritual, cultural, and economic well-being.
 Community resilience safeguards critical ecosystems, preserves ecological knowledge, and protects current populations by maintaining healthy and sustainable Tribal homelands for future generations.